johnd-itison/chef-mail-handler/README.md

 * [aaronblyth](http://github.com/kisoku/chef-handler-mail/pull/3)
 * [trobock](http://github.com/kisoku/chef-handler-mail/pull/5)

 This manually installs the mail handler.
-If the maintainers update the gem, I'll change the recipe to use the gem location.
+If the maintainers update the gem, I'll change the recipe to use the chef_gem.
 Also, if either pull requests mentioned above do not want their changes included here I will remove them.

 In addtion, I've added custom hostname support.